tomekzaw/tmsim/README.md

 Not all algorithms will work on first try – some of them may fall into an infinite loop.
 You may limit maximum step number by adjusting `step_limit`.
 You may also pass `None` to disable this feature.
 When step limit is reached, an error will be raised if `raise_on_exceed` is set to `True`, otherwise `None` will be returned.
 By default,
 ```python
 step_limit=1_000_000,
 raise_on_exceed=True
 ```

-If you need only final result, you may turn off logging by setting `print_configurations` keyword argument.
+If you need only final result, you may turn off logging by setting `print_configurations` keyword argument to `False`.
 By default,
 ```python
 print_configurations=True
 ```